madhavikoduganti/Foodie/Rasa_basic_folder/data/nlu.md

 - Want to go to a dineout in [Holkar]{"entity": "location", "value": "Indore"}
 - Can you please show me some hotels from [Chennai](location)
 - can you please help me fine some [American](cuisine)  restaurants in [Hyderabad](location)?
+- Please show me some restaurants in [Chandigarh](location)
+- I am very very hungry and I want to eat.
+I am sitting in [rreywif](location)
+- Can you please show me some restaurants in [Bhilai](location)
+- Can you please show me some restaurants in [ggfgeurgedfg](location)
+- I want find some [mexican]{"entity": "cuisine", "value": "Mexican"} eateries in [Hyderabad](location) in range [more than 700]{"entity": "price", "value": "MT700"}
+- my name is madhavi.
+I am very hungry.
+I want to eat.
+I should eat right now.
+I am in [Vijayawada](location).
+My blood pressure and glucose is going so down that I can faint right now.
+- my name is madhavi.
+I am very hungry.
+I want to eat.
+I should eat right now.
+I am in [Vijayawada](location).
+My vitals are going down and I am about to fall down.
+I am not that rich so please show me [below 300]{"entity": "price", "value": "LT300"}.
+Also I have not seen world much either so I am going to stick to my local [north indian]{"entity": "cuisine", "value": "NIndian"}.
+Please help me out.
+- get me some top restaurants from [Cuttack](location)

+## intent:out_of_context
+- Tell me about weather today
+- how is sun orange?
+- how are plants green
+- how are planets so big?
+- What is the meaning of life
+- why are roses red
+- Why is earth round?
+- Why am I not a super man
+- Why is super man a super man?
+- Why are the leaves green?
+- Why is the ocean blue?
+- Does aliens exist
+- Does dogs dislike humans?
+- Does syrians want to be underground
+- Does God exist
+- Does US really like oil so much?
+- Is this flower pretty
+- Isn't this flower pretty
+- Is all of this a joke?
+- Is this a secret survey
+- Is this all a fiction
+- Do you like disney movies?
+- Do you like hot water?
+- Do you know linear algebra
+- Do you enjoy icecream
+- Do your kids enjoy desserts
+- Do you wanna be a president
+- Do you like my kids
+- Do you know history
+- I bet you are a psychic
+- I am good at physics

 ## synonym:300To700
 - 300-700